-Action Lead Specifics Retain/Revise/

-Implementers Complete/Delete

-Consolidate Municipal-run Local governments should Revise

-community water community water investigate coordinating or

-systems to achieve systems consolidating water utilities to

-economies of scale enhance cost-effectiveness and lower

-and potential energy financial risks.
-The expansion of

-efficiencies. existing water supply plants should

-be emphasized over the development

-of smaller plants for individual

-utilities.
-A common funding stream

-for plant expansion could be

-obtained by tapping into collective

-resources.
+Action Lead Specifics Retain/Revise/ Implementers Complete/Delete Consolidate water supply and wastewater treatment services to achieve energy efficiencies and COGs Local governments should investigate coordinating or consolidating water utilities to enhance cost-effectiveness and lower financial risks.
+The expansion of existing water supply plants should he apply solves the development.
+Revise economies of scale be emphasized over the development of smaller plants for individual utilities.
+A common funding stream for plant expansion could be obtained by tapping into collective resources.

 - COGs may not be the appropriate "Lead Implementer" for utility consolidation.
-It will likely take a municipal-run system reaching out to neighbors to begin such a discussion.
-Note that investor-owned systems are regulated by the Illinois Commerce Commission and have economic incentives to achieve efficiencies.
-Municipal-run systems have also typically been in place longer and are less likely to be practicing asset management or full cost pricing. - Further, while energy efficiency may be a potential benefit, it is not likely to be driver.
+It will likely take a municipal-run system reaching out to neighbors to begin such a discussion. - Further, while energy efficiency may be a potential benefit, it is not likely to be driver.
 CMAP could provide a support role then, but an engineering company will likely be the more appropriate player in a "next step" exploration of an opportunity.

-Action Lead Specifics Retain/Revise/ Implementers Complete/Delete Consider devoting Municipalities Municipalities often receive free Delete the cost of power electric service by utilities as under franchise compensation for granting the agreements to franchise privilege of using the retrofit and rebate municipality's public rights of programs instead way for the delivery of electricity.
-4 Discussion should be initiated to use the funds instead for retrofit and rebate programs.
+Action Lead Specifics Retain/Revise/ Implementers Complete/Delete Consider devoting Municipalities Municipalities often receive free Delete the cost of power electric service by utilities as under franchise compensation for granting the agreements to franchise privilege of using the retrofit and rebate municipality's public rights of programs instead way for the delivery of electricity.1 Discussion should be initiated to use the funds instead for retrofit and rebate programs.

 • It may not be realistic to expect municipalities to automatically invest cost savings into energy efficiency in their localities.
-Many municipalities, especially in a continued weak economy, have strained budgets and would keep these cost savings for discretionary use.
+Many municipalities have strained budgets and would keep these cost savings for discretionary use.

-1 ComEd, Get rate information through tariff documents, under "Rider FCA - Franchise Cost Additions," see http://tinyurl.com/2eqkzwk.
+$^1\,\text{ComEd, Get rate information through tariff documents, under "Rider FCA - Franchise Cost Additions," see \\ \underline{\text{http://tinyurl.com/2eqkzwk}}.$

 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Utilize renewable Municipalities, Municipal utilities should seek to Revise
+Utilize renewable Municipalities, Municipal utilities should seek to Delete

-energy generation in utilities employ alternative energy
+energy generation in utilities employ solar and wind energy to

-water utilities sources, such as solar, wind,

-anaerobic digestion, or other

-distributed generation

-technologies to generate all or

-part of the power required for
+water utilities generate all or part of the power

-utility operations.
-Unused power
+required for utility operations.

-can be sold back to the grid.
+Unused power can be sold back

+to the grid.